anapsix/shadow_check/README.md

 shadow_check -user testuser -password mybadpassword -shadow /tmp/testshadow
 ```

-Could be used for OpenVPN verification of user's password
+Could be used for OpenVPN verification of user's password.
 Add the following into OpenVPN's `server.conf`:
 ```
 auth-user-pass-verify check_user.sh via-env